temporalio/documentation/docs/use-tctl.md

 ---
-id: using-tctl
+id: use-tctl
-title: Using tctl (CLI)
+title: Use tctl (CLI)
 ---

 The Temporal CLI is a command-line tool you can use to perform various tasks on a Temporal server.
 It can perform